8076ducc/robocup-2024/open/software design/raspberry pi/README.md

 sudo systemctl stop tracker.service
 ```

-11. Enable both services to run on startup using the following commands:
+12. Enable both services to run on startup using the following commands:
 ```bash
 sudo systemctl enable configure-gpio.service sudo systemctl enable tracker.service
 ```

 13. Run `sudo systemctl disable NetworkManager-wait-online.service` in the terminal.

+Other notes:
+- DO NOT 千万不要 plug or unplug the camera module while power is still connected.
+Shut the RPi down and unplug all power cables before doing anything with the camera module.
+- Placing everything in the Desktop is a personal decision I made so that it's more convenient for me to open files when I VNC into the RPi.
+You might want to pull the entire repository directly into the RPi (I highly recomend that); in which case you should change the directories to the executables in the `configure-gpio.service` and `tracker.service` files.